 Break the Silence are organisational members of the British Association for Counselling & Psychotherapy (BACP) and are therefore bound by its “Ethical Framework for the Counselling Professions”.

-Disaster recovery plans are in place to protect and secure the organisation in the event of disaster and recently the organisation has achieved cyber security certificate of accreditation.
+Business continuity and disaster recovery plans are in place to protect and secure the organisation in the event of disaster and the organisation, previously achieving Cyber Essentials Security certification.

 As a living wage accredited employer, we choose to pay the real Living Wage on a voluntary basis.
 This accreditation illustrates our commitment to equality and to being an ethical employer.

 Break the Silence promote equality and diversity and are registered on the Equality Register.

-We have embedded a culture of continuous improvement within the organisation and in October 2018, we achieved the European Foundation for Quality Management Committed to Excellence accreditation with the support of funding from Comic Relief.
+We have embedded a culture of continuous improvement within the organisation and in October 2018, and in March 2022 we achieved the European Foundation for Quality Management Committed to Excellence accreditation.